Hair Health . Symptoms guide

 - Cold intolerance or fatigue (thyroid clue)

-- Irregular periods or acne (PCOS clue)
+- Irregular periods or acne (PMOS clue)

 Recommended tests